 The SEND register is accurate and reviewed at least termly.

 Parents and carers are fully involved in discussions with the school on identification and assessment.

 Pupils with SEND have personalised plans that are reviewed with parents and carers at least termly.
 Interventions follow a cycle of Assess, Plan, Do, Review.

 Interventions are rigorously evaluated.
 Adjustment to the provision is then made accordingly.
-The school has a good understanding of how pupils with SEND achieve with individual teachers and across The SENCO uses externally validated data to inform the planning of interventions.
+The school has a good understanding of how pupils with SEND achieve with individual teachers and across subjects.

+The SENCO uses externally validated data to inform the planning of interventions.

 SEND has a high profile in staff continued professional development and learning.

 Staff engage in high quality continued professional development and learning to support improved pupil outcomes.

 There is a graduated approach to interventions.
 Class, group and individual support is balanced appropriately.
 Interventions are evidence informed and coordinated effectively to ensure a cycle of review measures the priority being addressed.

 Interventions and support resources are coordinated and deployed effectively and strategically.
 Systems are in place to support this process, for example, through the use of a provision map.

 Highly effective administrative support allows staff with responsibility for SEND to work strategically.

 The school has developed a holistic approach to SEND and provision is responsive to the needs, development and well-being of all pupils.

 The school has a high degree of expertise in SEND; it is aware of its strengths and areas for developing further.
 The school is outward facing and engages critically with developments in practice.

-Objective 3: The equality objectives will be monitored: All Girls in the The year group will engage with techniques and strategies that put girls at the forefront.
-Groupings will, where possible, be focused around gender to ensure that girls are given the opportunities to find current year 6 their voice and be heard. cohort will achieve in all The school will look at data as a tool to identify those girls in particular need of intervention and will put into areas; place personalised appropriate interventions and strategies to support these individuals.
-Girls will be given explicitly planned for opportunities to express themselves in a confident and articulate way academically and socially, and will (pupil voice). be able to Teachers will have high expectations and aspirations for these groups of girls and will guide and encourage confidently voice them, using formal and informal tools of formative assessment to help them meet their targets in all areas. their beliefs, wants and needs.
+Objective 3: The equality objectives will be monitored against the following criteria: Strategic Improvement Priority 5 Raise standards and accelerate progress in reading and writing (NBT/SVA) Reading: Consistent school-wide approach to the teaching of reading instils a love of reading for pleasure in pupils.
+Strengthened implementation of Lesley Clarke's Letters and Sounds Phonics Programme leads to consistency in the quality of provision and improved outcomes in phonics Our guided reading provision (Reception, KS1 and for targeted pupils in KS2) supports pupils to read age-appropriate texts and to develop their oracy and comprehension skills.
+The Destination Reader programme is further embedded in KS2 and leads to improved outcomes for pupils.
+High quality assessment of reading is consistent across the school and is used strategically to inform next steps.
+Mriting: Objective 4: The equality objectives will be monitored against the following criteria: Strategic Improvement Priority 6 Generate additional income to strengthen school budget (GN/JT/HD) The research shows that schools have been experiencing a funding crisis for some time.
+It highlights the importance of ensuring that school budgets are protected in real terms in order that core budgets are not slashed.
+A balanced school budget whilst providing for our pupils.
+Active engagement in other means of income generation through lettings and offering local community use Advertising and marketing